amm1746/Wildfire-Relief/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

 > _Sprint 2_
+The Minimum Viable Product (MVP) aims to provide a foundational system for managing a needs cupboard.
+The system supports basic user authentication and role-based access, where users can be Admins or Helpers.
+Admins have elevated permissions to manage inventory, view and edit user data, and oversee the system, while Helpers can view and fulfill requests.
+The core entity of the system is the Basket, which represents a collection of needs selected by a user.

+The MVP includes:
-> _User Authentication: Users should be able to log in and log out to the system and basic security mechanisms like password validation_
+> _User Authentication: Users must be able to log in and log out with credentials.
+Password validation and basic session control are implemented to secure the system.

-> _Data Management (DAO Layer - CupboardDAO.java, CupboardFileDAO.java): Provides basic Create, Read, Update, Delete (CRUD)  operations and stores data in a simple file._

-> _Basic Logic (Controller Layer - CupboardController.java, InventoryController.java): Handles requests for managing cupboard items._
+> _Data Management: A DAO (Data Access Object) layer handles persistent storage using file-based systems (CupboardDAO.java, CupboardFileDAO.java), supporting full CRUD (Create, Read, Update, Delete) operations on inventory and user data.

+> _Application Logic: Controllers (CupboardController.java, InventoryController.java) process incoming requests and coordinate interactions between the user interface and data layers to manage cupboard inventory, user accounts, and basket contents.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._